-They aim to combine high quality with flexibility and choice for students.
+They combine high quality with flexibility and choice for students.
 Employability is another important focus, with the opportunity for a research placement offered to all MRes students.

 This course is designed to provide a basic but extensive training in media research methods.
 The training provided is multidisciplinary, covering social sciences and humanities approaches.
 Ideal candidates are those looking for employment in the media for which research training is seen as valuable, as well as those intending to pursue academic careers in the field.

-- Provide a structured analysis of established practices in film and media studies research
+- Provides a structured analysis of established practices in film and media studies research

-- Offer a critical overview of the intellectual frameworks that inform media research to enable you to develop your own approach to researching media institutions, texts and audiences
+- Offers a critical overview of the intellectual frameworks that inform media research to enable you to develop your own approach to researching media institutions, texts and audiences

-- Encourage you to explore your personal research interests and support the development of original enquiry through student-centred teaching and assessment
+- Encourages you to explore your personal research interests and support the development of original enquiry through student-centred teaching and assessment

 English language requirements